Janitus/Tikaweb/readme.md

 The player can also leave messages on the message board when they are logged in should they wish to communicate with other players.

+# Configuration

+1. Create your database for psql using the name you like.
+I used "tikawebdb"
+2. Create .env file in the project root folder (where app.py is)
+3. Insert "SECRET_KEY=[your-key]"
+4. Insert "DATABASE_URL=postgresql://[your-username]:[your-password]@localhost/[name-of-the-database]"

 # Word system

 Only words found in the data/wordlist.txt will be compared against.
 Words that are invalid are either modified or removed.